 The improved system allows efficient and effective use of public resources in addressing water quality challenges across the state.
 Concentrating efforts at the major watershed scale ensures:

-- An ongoing, predictable cycle for water quality management and evaluation
+- An ongoing, predictable cycle for water quality monitoring and subsequent management and evaluation

 - A more efficient approach to addressing multiple, connected impairments at one time

 - A common framework for monitoring and assessment, TMDL studies, setting required pollutant reductions, developing restoration and protection strategies, and implementation

 - Improved collaboration and innovation